 Finchley Dog Walker offers daily walks and exercise for older dogs.

 It often takes some coaxing to keep older dogs active.
 Exercise and activity are crucial for good cardiovascular health and a beneficial digestive system.
-Our bespoke dog walking offers a daily visit to your dog, when you’re at work or away for the day, you will make sure that they have some human contact.
-We can feed them a meal you have left for them, as more frequent, smaller portion meals are better for them as they age.
+Our bespoke dog walking offers a daily visit to your dog.
+When you’re at work or away for the day, you will make sure that they have some human contact.
+We can feed them a meal you have left for them, as more frequent, smaller-portion meals are better for them as they age.
 We are also happy to give them their medication.
 Our walk will be a more bespoke affair, at a slow and steady pace, especially if he is becoming less mobile, yet he will still need frequent toilet breaks.
-On some occasions, more sedate garden exercises and activities will be used during our sessions together.
+Occasionally, more sedate garden exercises and activities will be used during our sessions.

 Dog sitting and home boarding

 Our dogs provide us with loyalty, companionship, fun, and protection throughout their lives.
 As they age, it’s only fair and kind that we understand their needs are changing and provide them with a little extra comfort, attention and extra care.